surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

   When I modify state directly, I bypass React’s built-in update system.
 This can cause a few issues:
     - **No UI Update**: React won’t notice the change, so my UI might not refresh.
     - **Unexpected Bugs**: Changing state directly can lead to unpredictable behavior.
-    - **Performance Problems**: I lose React’s optimisations that come from treating state as immutable.
+    - **Performance Problems**: I lose React’s optimizations that come from treating state as immutable.

   Always use `setState` (in class components) or the updater function from `useState` (in functional components) to ensure React correctly tracks and updates your UI.

 ______________________________________

 ## Styling with Tailwind CSS

 ### Goal

 Learn to style React components using Tailwind CSS.

 ## Tasks